imranbru99/mango-landing-page/README.md

-# 🍒 Litchi Premium Landing
+# 🥭 Mango Landing Page

-Elegant and high-end litchi landing page with refined UI and responsive design.
+A modern and responsive mango-themed landing page built with clean UI and smooth user experience.

 ---

 ## ✨ Overview

-**Litchi Premium Landing** is a modern, visually appealing landing page designed to showcase a premium litchi (lychee) brand.
-It focuses on clean design, smooth user experience, and responsiveness across all devices.
+**Mango Landing Page** is a visually appealing and fully responsive landing page designed to showcase mango-based products or brands.
+It focuses on simplicity, performance, and elegant design.

 This project is perfect for: